quarterpastten/REF-2014-SQL-data-exploration/README.md

 ![image](https://user-images.githubusercontent.com/86210945/151571200-12cd3162-08e8-4bc1-bc96-15e91e3674c6.png)

+#### Question 5: Give the rankings in terms of ‘research power’.

-Q5: The University of Leeds maintains that it ranks number 10 in terms of 'research power'.
-According to the university [website](https://ref2014.leeds.ac.uk/brand-new-page/definitions/)  this value is derived from the 'grade point average (GPA)' x FTE.
-After a close look at the document in the link, we see that GPA is calculated with the following steps: for each institution, and each subject
+According to the university [website](https://ref2014.leeds.ac.uk/brand-new-page/definitions/), the 'research power' is derived from something called the 'grade point average (GPA)', which is multiplied by the FTE that accompanies each submission.
+After a close look at the document in the link, we see that we first calculate the GPA with the following steps:

+for each institution, and each unit of assessment (UOA)
 1. Multiply each percentage by its star rating.
-E.g. if it has a value of 6.4% for 4*, we calculate 4 x 6.4 = 25.6.
-We do the same for 3*, 2* and 1*.
-We treat 'unclassified' as multiplying by 0.
+(E.g. if it has a value of 6.4% for 4*, we calculate 4 x 6.4 = 25.6.
+If it has 24% for 3* we do 3 x 24 = 72, and so on for 2* and 1*.
+We treat 'unclassified' as multiplying by 0.)
-2. Add them all together.
-That is, add the results for 1*, 2*, 3*, 4* together.
+2. Add these values together.
 3. Divide this result by 100
-Now we have the GPA for each subject (UOA).
+Now we have the GPA for each UOA.
 The final step is this:
 4. For each UOA, multiply the GPA by FTE for that UOA

-To perform this with PostgreSQL we end up with a fairly big query, since we peforming several mathematical functions.
+The University of Leeds maintains that it ranks number 10 in terms of 'research power' - which will serve as a convenient sanity check for the following query.
+To perform all this with PostgreSQL we end up with a fairly long query since we peforming several mathematical functions.
 To reduce the number of subqueries here we use a view:

 ~~~~sql
 -- view